GA-Dallas/The_FERN_Stack/README.md

 ### Step 8 - Setup of Data Fetch Subscription using React Lifecycle Method

-Now, inside of `App.js`, let’s take advantage of the `componentDidMount()` lifecycle method to initialize a subscription once the component mounts.
+Inside our `<App />` component we'll take advantage of the `componentDidMount()` lifecycle method to initialize a subscription once the component mounts.

-As we learned earlier, this subscription will receive new data and update our state array anytime a change is detected.
+As we learned earlier, this subscription will update our state array anytime a change is detected.

 Here's the code: